Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 When negotiating a short sale, experience is key.
 If you have never negotiated a short sale, then the bank will take advantage of you and will ask for things above and beyond what is usually negotiated with a foreclosure attorney.
 Such things include financial contributions, sale concessions, promissory notes, lower realtor commissions, lower contributions to secondary lien holders, etc.

 In order to get the best deal possible you should consult with a an attorney right away.
-Please call our office today to schedule a free initial consultation.
+Please call our office today at (813) 314-2475 to schedule a free initial consultation.

 At Peart Law Office, P.A. we have handled every case imaginable this area of law, all over The Tampa Bay Area and Central Florida, since we opened our doors in 2007.
-Some of the issues that we handle are:
+Some of the issues that we handle in Real Estate are:

 A Homeowners' Association is an organization comprised of many homeowners in a neighborhood, that is tasked with day to day enforcement of rules and regulations set in place by the owners, for the benefit of the neighborhood and individual owners.